KatherineMichel/agile-sprint-playbook/combination-_user_testing.md

 Appendix B: Sample Scripts and Forms 164
 * Sample Background Questionnaire 108, 164 (Nielson Norman)
 * Dealing with Unqualified Participants 167 (Nielson Norman)

+Assemble materials for participants (Usability Study Process and Materials Checklist)
+* Consent form to sign (in person only)
+* Pre/post test questionnaires (in person only) or links to applicable surveys
+* Participant version of scenarios (so they can refer to them during the test) (in person only)

+For remote tests (Usability Study Process and Materials Checklist)
+* Set up in a quiet location
+* Use a land line and head set so your hands are free for taking notes
+* Print copies of all study materials

+Facilitator should (Usability Study Process and Materials Checklist)
+* Put your cell phone on vibrate and within reach in case observers or the participant needs to reach you
+* Note taking form for facilitator
+* Have email open and minimized, in case you need to communicate with the participant
+* Get a glass of water

+Note takers should (Usability Study Process and Materials Checklist)
+* Set up your workspace (2 monitors, or 2 computers - one with virtual meeting software and one with note taking spreadsheet)
+* Note taking spreadsheet for note takers
+* Get a stop watch and be sure it’s working.

 ## Day 5: Validate Day